Sierra de San Pedro Mártir: Ecology

 Sierra de San Pedro Mártir has a very similar flora to the Sierra de Juárez on the north.
-Higher elevations have Sierra Juarez and San Pedro Martir pine-oak forests ecoregion flora, which are surrounded at lower elevations by California chaparral and woodlands ecoregion flora, and at lowest elevations by the Baja California Desert ecoregion flora.
+Higher elevations have Sierra Juarez and San Pedro Martir pine-oak forests ecoregion flora, which are surrounded at lower elevations by California chaparral and woodlands ecoregion flora, and at lowest elevations by the Baja California desert ecoregion flora.

 The flora is distinct from that of 'mainland' Mexico across the Gulf of California to the east, and shares many species with the Laguna Mountains and Cuyamaca Mountains, also Peninsular Ranges, in San Diego County, California.
 Typical conifer species include white fir, sugar pine and Jeffrey pine.
-The canyons of the lower eastern Sierra de Pedro Mártir are the southern range demarcation of natural California fan palm (Washingtonia filifera) distribution.
-Arizona cypress (Cupressus arizonica) can be found with Canyon live oaks (Quercus chrysolepis) and California fan palms.
+The critically endangered San Pedro Mártir cypress (Hesperocyparis montana) is endemic to the Sierra.
+The canyons of the lower eastern Sierra de Pedro Mártir are the southernmost of natural distribution of the California fan palm (Washingtonia filifera).
+Native oaks include coast live oak (Quercus agrifolia), canyon live oak (Quercus chrysolepis), Engelmann oak (Quercus engelmannii), and Baja oak (Quercus peninsularis).